Debate for Change Tournament

 - How much does it cost?
 What will participants get?

 The Debate for Change Tournament (DCT) is a student-initiated event designed to bridge service and debating together.
-Through a knock-on debate competition, we hope to raise awareness for three local charities: HOPE (Horses Offering People Enrichment), the Yunnan Project and MCF (Migrant Children’s Foundation).
-As DCT is not-for-profit and has the support of the ACAMIS Service Learning Grant, all funds will go towards running costs and local charities.
+Through a knock-on debate competition, we hope to raise awareness for local charities: DCT is a non-profit organization, and all funds will go towards running costs and local charities.
 At the end of the competition, the winning teams will be able to choose which charity the money raised from the competition will go towards.
-In this way, students will grow as critical thinkers, collaborate as debaters, and gain awareness of our local community while interacting with fundraising in a more personal and engaging way.

-The participation fee is 300 RMB per person which will include both lunch meals, official merchandise and an incredible opportunity to debate with students from all over Asia.
+The participation fee is 350 RMB (with tax) per person which will include both lunch meals, official merchandise and an incredible opportunity to debate with students from all over Asia.
 All students will also receive a participation certificate, while top teams will receive trophies and the choice of which charity to support.

 Individuals or teams from outside Beijing are also welcome and as with other ACAMIS events, are responsible for their own transportation and accommodations costs and follow their own school's field trip/excursion requirements.
 Dulwich College Beijing will recommend accommodations near the school.